shadeemerhi/nextjs-fullstack-search/README.md

-This is a simple Next.js application I created to demonstrate how to build full stack search.
+This is a simple application I created to demonstrate how to build full stack search using Next.js and Prisma.
 Please follow the below instructions to get the project up and running.

 ## Getting Started